graemerocher/micronaut-oraclecloud-workshop/lab_controllers/lab_controllers.md

     }
     </copy>

-This uses the `io.micronaut.http.annotation.Get` annotation to indicate that HTTP get requests to the root URI under `/owners` should match this method and invoke it.
-The return type indicates the response that will be sent over HTTP which by default is assumed to be JSON.
+This uses the `io.micronaut.http.annotation.Get` annotation to indicate that HTTP `GET` requests to the root URI under `/owners` should match this method and invoke it.
+The return type represents the response that will be sent over HTTP which by default is assumed to be JSON.

 ## Return JSON Responses

 As mentioned the default response content type is JSON.
-However to allow many tasks to be peformed on a Java object such as JSON serialization/deserialization, validation and so on Micronaut needs acesss what to what is known as a [Bean Introspection](https://docs.micronaut.io/latest/guide/index.html#introspection) which allows reading and writing to Java objects according to the rules defined in the [JavaBean specification](https://www.oracle.com/java/technologies/javase/javabeans-spec.html).
+However to allow many tasks to be peformed without the use of reflection on a Java object such as JSON serialization/deserialization, validation and so on Micronaut needs access what is known as a [Bean Introspection](https://docs.micronaut.io/latest/guide/index.html#introspection) which allows reading and writing to Java objects according to the rules defined in the [JavaBean specification](https://www.oracle.com/java/technologies/javase/javabeans-spec.html).

 To create a Bean Introspection you can annotate any classes required with [@Introspected](https://docs.micronaut.io/latest/api/io/micronaut/core/annotation/Introspected.html).
 Modify the `Owner` class you created earlier and add the annotation: